-The NGSS also emphasizes the connection between concepts in a whole new way.
-These standards do away with arbitrary borders between disciplines and allow students to learn to think like scientists.
-It is a move away from the highly specialized model that we are used to.
+The NGSS also emphasize the connection between concepts in a whole new way.
+As a result, these standards do away with boundaries between disciplines and allow students to learn to think like scientists.
+It is a move away from the specialized model that we are used to.

-In my own shift toward 3-dimensional learning in my classroom, my role as the classroom teacher has also changed significantly.
-As I become more proficient in implementing the NGSS, I have spent far less time instructing and much more time facilitating student learning, discussion and investigation.
+In my own shift toward 3-dimensional learning in my classroom, my role as the classroom teacher has also changed.
+As I become better at implementing the NGSS, I have spent far less time instructing and much more time facilitating student learning, discussion and investigation.

 What are the three dimensions?

 The disciplinary core ideas represent what a student should know by the time that they complete a unit or course.
 They most closely resemble the “old standards” because they contain facts and concepts that are needed to understanding the four main disciplines of the Next Generation Science Standards.
 These are:

 - Life Science

 Science and Engineering Practices